google/skia/site/user/api/SkPaint_Reference.md

 void reset()
 </pre>

-Sets all <a href="#Paint">Paint</a> contents to their initial values.
+sets to default valuesSets all <a href="#Paint">Paint</a> contents to their initial values.
 This is equivalent to replacing
 <a href="#Paint">Paint</a> with the result of <a href="#SkPaint_empty_constructor">SkPaint()</a>.

 ### Example